-Homemade dumpling wrapper dough only includes 3 ingredients: flour, water and a pinch of salt (which you can omit if you want).
-So the good part about making them at home is that you avoid excess sodium, additives and preservatives, which we can benefit from avoiding as much as possible.
+This vegan dumpling dough recipe only includes 3 ingredients: flour, water and a pinch of salt (which you can omit if you want).

 Next, divide the dough into 2 parts, wrap each half in plastic wrap and refrigerate for 30 minutes.